google/flutter-desktop-embedding/Debugging.md

 Be sure to save the file before trying to attach.

-In the future, there will hopefully be a simpler workflow that uses a prompt rather than having to edit a the launch configuration every time.
+In the future, there will hopefully be a simpler workflow that uses a prompt rather than having to edit the launch configuration every time.
 Watch [this Dart Code issue](https://github.com/Dart-Code/Dart-Code/issues/1638) for updates.

 ## Android Studio/IntelliJ